-The Brazilian Historical and Geographical Institute’s Commission examined all real facts, witness reports and anthropological study about native tribes from Amazon.
+The Brazilian Historical and Geographical Institute’s Commission examined all real facts, witness reports, and anthropological studies about native tribes from Amazon.

 Researchers Jose Rebello and Lino Rabello believed they found the answer.

-They concluded that most of the evidence pointed that witness met with women from a secluded indigenous group.
+They concluded that most of the evidence pointed that witness met with women from a private indigenous group.

-It is possible that the men of these tribes were momentarily absent, possible hunting.
+It is possible that the men of those tribes were momentarily absent, possibly hunting.

-On recent years the FUNAI (National Indian Foundation), in Brazil had encounters with small native groups in similar situations.
+In recent years the FUNAI (National Indian Foundation) in Brazil had encounters with small native groups in similar situations.

-For some researchers, this became a reasonable explanation, while for others there is the margin of doubt.
+For some researchers, this became a reasonable explanation, while for others, there is a margin of doubt.

 - Charles Marie de La Condamine

 - Valkyrie | Norse mythology

 - The Discovery Of The Amazon: According To The Account Of Friar Gaspar De Carvajal And Other Documents